Aashishsharma/Learnings/MongoDB/Mongo.md

 		upsert: true
 	}
 )
-// int this case, other fileds are still available, like categoory
+// in this case, other fileds are still available, like categoory
 // here set is an operator

 // other operators